Module::Build::Authoring - Authoring Module::Build modules

 to create a tree of all the files by hand.
 Some automatic

-module-creators are available: the oldest is h2xs
+module-creators are available: the oldest is h2xs, which has

 shipped with perl itself for a long time.
 Its name reflects the fact